jwnichols3/ebs-examples/ebs-cloudwatch/README-ebs-cw-alarm-manager.md

-# Converged into the ebs-cw-alarm-manager.py script
+# ebs-cw-alarm-manager.py

-# ebs-cw-alarm-impairedvol.py

 ## Overview

-This Python script is designed to manage AWS CloudWatch Impaired Volume Alarms for EBS (Elastic Block Store) volumes.
+This Python script is designed to manage AWS CloudWatch Alarms for EBS (Elastic Block Store) volumes.

-The script provides functionalities to create, update, and clean up CloudWatch Alarms for EBS volumes in an impaired state.
+The script provides functionalities to create, update, and clean up CloudWatch Alarms for EBS volumes for the following areas:

-It checks the Impaired Volume alarm configurations, ensures that the alarm descriptions are up-to-date, and removes any outdated alarms.
+- Impaired Volume
+- Read Latency
+- Write Latency

+## Features

+- Create CloudWatch Alarms for EBS volumes.
+- Cleanup CloudWatch Alarms that are no longer needed.
+- Support for multiple alarm types: `ImpairedVolume`, `ReadLatency`, and `WriteLatency`.
+- Filter EBS volumes by tags.
+- Verbose and Debug mode for logging.

 ## Prerequisites